Chapter 3:

 “I was in a terrible place.”

 I didn’t even need to exaggerate that; it was a fact.
 Why does it seem like it happened years ago?
-That so-called boyfriend of mine laughed before he said goodbye and left me while I tried to rise.
+That so-called boyfriend of mine pushed me into the water and left me there to sink.
+My eyes burned while I drowned.
+I do wonder if he went to jail.
+He must have.
+There were so many witnesses.

 I could barely breathe as I stared at my food.